 Is Western Sahara a country?

 This is where it gets very interesting.
-Western Sahara is not recognized by a single UN nation – or, to give it its precise name, the Sahrawi Arab Democratic Republic – but despite this they are members of the African Union and have relations (without recognition) with 40 UN nations.
+Western Sahara is not recognised by a single UN nation – or, to give it its precise name, the Sahrawi Arab Democratic Republic – but despite this they are members of the African Union and have relations (without recognition) with 40 UN nations.

 We come at last to the Holy Grail – although this grail is, from the country’s perspective, a poisoned chalice.
 The most well-run and functioning of countries on this list, Somaliland, also doesn’t have a lick of recognition from anyone.
-If we ever complete our masterplan of buying an island and declaring nationhood, our first act will be to recognize Somaliland as genuine nation.
+If we ever complete our masterplan of buying an island and declaring nationhood, our first act will be to recognise Somaliland as genuine nation.

 We join them every year to celebrate their independence anyway!

-New entries to the unrecognized countries list
+New entries to the unrecognised countries list

-So it has been a long time since we updated this article, which is wrong as we do see ourselves as the experts in all things unrecognized countries.
+So it has been a long time since we updated this article, which is wrong as we do see ourselves as the experts in all things unrecognised countries.
 When it comes to frozen conflict zones then there are a lot of grey areas.
 Should we count Rojava for example?
 The short answer though is no, as they see themselves as part of Syria, but what about when the conflict goes on for so long that the places become de-facto states?

 President of Donetsk in Transnsitria